faerryn/fey_neovim/README.md

 - [FAQ and NOTICE Board](#faq-and-notice-board)

 # FEY
-Fey is a configuration framework of Neovim inspired by [Doom Emacs](https://github.com/hlissner/doom-emacs).
+Fey is a configuration framework with bad defaults (so that you override them!) of Neovim inspired by [Doom Emacs](https://github.com/hlissner/doom-emacs).
 It uses [minpac](https://github.com/k-takata/minpac) as a package manager.
 Fey has two goals:

 ## 1. Well organized configs
 Fey uses the idea of `modules` from DOOM to organize packages and configs in a sane manner.
 A module looks like this: